lukenewmann1/Covid-Healthcare-Tracking-Website/README.md

 This web application uses a mock covid-19 healthcare relational database to to perform it's applications.
 This relational database is built and operated with MySQL and mariaDB.
-Setup and dependcies are outlined in the 'setup.txt' file but the web application is hosted loccally through XAMPP and managed with phpMyAdmin.
+Setup and dependcies are outlined in the 'setup.txt' file.